-- (1) For 2020 Year Ahead System RAR LSEs are required to make a showing for May through September using the 2020 System RA Template.
-The Year Ahead Summary sheet is automated to perform the Year Ahead RA requirement checks. - For 2020 Year Ahead Flexible and Local RAR LSEs are required to use the Local and Flexible RA Template to demonstrate compliance with the Local RAR for all 12 months of 2020, 2021, and 2022, and Flexible RAR for all 12 months of 2020.
-Any local capacity owned or under contract in 2020, 2021, or 2022 that is not listed in the compliance tabs must be listed on the Additional Local Resources tabs, pursuant to D.10-06-036. - (3) For 2020 Monthly RAR - LSEs are required to make a showing using the 2020 System RA template.
-The Month Ahead Summary sheet is automated to perform the Month Ahead RA requirement checks, including incremental Local and Flexible capacity in the appropriate months. - (4) For 2020 Monthly, Quarterly, and Semi-Annual Forecast Updates - LSEs are required to use the CEC 2020 MA load forecast template to revise their forecasts (1) for each month, (2) for each quarter to inform reallocations for CAM and other credits, and (3) for July through December (due in March) in support of the annual true-up of Local and Flexible RAR.
+- (1) For 2022 Year Ahead System RAR LSEs are required to make a showing for May through September using the 2022 System RA Template.
+The Year Ahead Summary sheet is automated to perform the Year Ahead RA requirement checks. - (2) For 2022 Year Ahead Flexible and Local RAR LSEs are required to use the Local and Flexible RA Template to demonstrate compliance with the Local RAR for all 12 months of 2022, 2023, and 2024 (2023 and 2024 local RA requirements only apply to LSEs in SDG&E's distribution service areas), and Flexible RAR for all 12 months of 2022.
+Any local capacity owned or under contract in 2022, 2023, or 2024 that is not listed in the compliance tabs must be listed on the Additional Local Resources tabs, pursuant to D.10-06-036.
+The CPE is required to use the Local and Flexible RA Template to demonstrate compliance with Local RAR for all 12 months of 2023 and 2024 in PG&E and SCE's distribution service areas. - (3) For 2022 Monthly RAR - LSEs are required to make a showing using the 2022 System RA template.
+The Month Ahead Summary sheet is automated to perform the Month Ahead RA requirement checks, including incremental Local and Flexible capacity in the appropriate months.

+(4) For 2022 Monthly, Quarterly, and Semi-Annual Forecast Updates - LSEs are required to use the CEC 2022 MA load forecast template to revise their forecasts (1) for each month, (2) for each quarter to inform reallocations for CAM and other credits, and (3) for July through December (due in March) in support of the annual true-up of Local and Flexible RAR.
 Please consult the schedule in Section 2 of this guide for more information.

-4.2 Notification of LSE RA Requirements and Allocations
+5.2 Notification of LSE RA Requirements and Allocations

 Each LSE will be notified by the CEC and CPUC Energy Division of its System, Local, and Flexible RAR, as well as its DR and CAM allocations.
-This notification process consists of four parts.
+The CPE will be notified by CPUC Energy Division of its Local RAR as well as its local DR for 2023 and 2024.
+This notification process consists of six parts.